Have you been killing it in the gym, but aren’t seeing the results you want?

 While mesophorhs are genetically inclined to build muscle, if your goal is to stay lean and slim, concentrating on diet and cardio is imperative.

-The calorie needs of a mesomorph are slightly higher than other body types, due to their higher ratio of muscle mass.
+The calorie needs of a mesomorph body type are slightly higher than the others, due to their higher ratio of muscle mass.
 Muscle weighs more than fat and requires more calories to maintain.
 While all body types need carbohydrates, protein and fat, mesomorphs seems to respond better to higher-protein diets.
 We have found that mesomorphs respond best when their plates are divided into thirds: one-third protein, one-third vegetable (or fruit) and one-third whole grain (or healthy fats).

 Including small amounts of protein in every meal helps with muscle repair and building.
 Excellent protein sources include eggs (whole or whites), chicken, turkey, fish, beans, lentils, Greek yogurt and protein powder.